 Next, empty and sort dresser drawers and get rid of any clothes that don’t fit or you no longer wear.
 Remove all items from the dresser and dust it from top to bottom.
 Don’t forget to dust and clean lights and fans, you’ll be surprised how much dust they collect.

 Finally, clean the windows, and dust the blinds.
 Put all of your clothes back into the dresser and organize the closet into types of clothing: pants/bottoms, dresses, tops etc. Save vacuuming for last, so you can suck up all the dust that has settled on the floors.
 And if you don’t have carpet then wash your floors.
-To prevent dust from aggravating your allergies follow these tips.

 When it comes to bathrooms, a mixture of vinegar and baking soda will be an extremely helpful cleaning agent.
 To get rid of hard water and mineral build-up on your bathroom fixtures fill a plastic baggie with white vinegar and secure the solution over the fixture with a rubber band.
 Leave the solution on the fixtures overnight so the vinegar can fully do its job.
 Once done, spray the shower down with a disinfectant and scrub clean.

 Next, clean your toilet with one of these toilet-cleaning bombs.
 And don’t forget to spray the handle and outside of the bowl with a disinfectant cleaner.
 Next is the sink, sprinkle baking soda into the drain then rinse with very hot water.
 Then spray with disinfectant.
 Finally, mop the floor.
-If you don’t have a lot of time to clean, these tricks will help you clean faster.

 Touch up any scuffs and marks on the wall with a Mr. Clean Magic Eraser.
 Remove any mirrors, artwork and photos from the wall to dust and clean the pieces.